League Cup Semi-Finals

 In the week of all the cup action, it proved to be a good week in the league for the two teams from the Stratton stable.
 Goals from Liam Butcher, Nial Francis and Ogedi Uzokwe gave Stratton a 3-0 win over ExIntel, whilst stablemates FS Stratton went one better scoring four unanswered goals against AFC Swindon as their renaissance in the second half of the season continued.
 Town Brown led the way bagging a brace with further goals from Callum Cormack and Richard Franklin.

-The other game played saw ExIntel edge a close encounter with AFC Swindon by the odd goal, two goals from Richard Wells and one from James Joyce securing a 3-2 win, Richard Bailey and Alexander Mason with the AFC Swindon goals.
+The other game played in the division saw ExIntel edge a close encounter with AFC Swindon by the odd goal, two goals from Richard Wells and one from James Joyce securing a 3-2 win, Richard Bailey and Alexander Mason with the AFC Swindon goals.

 Mid Wiltshire Division